 Waukegan Community-Based Testing Site

-A state-operated Community Based Testing Site opened in Waukegan Sunday, May 3.
+A state-operated Community-Based Testing Site opened in Waukegan on Thursday, June 4.
 Testing is free.

 (or until 750 tests are completed each day)

 Type of testing at this site